Ludlow Massacre: Aftermath

 In the aftermath of the massacre came the Ten Day War, part of the wider Colorado Coalfield War.
 As news of the deaths of women and children spread, the leaders of organized labor issued a call to arms.
 They urged union members to get "all the arms and ammunition legally available".
 Subsequently, the coal miners began a large-scale guerrilla war against the mine guards and facilities throughout Colorado's southern coalfields.
 In the town of Trinidad, the United Mine Workers of America openly and officially distributed arms and ammunition to strikers at union headquarters.

 Over the next ten days, 700 to 1,000 strikers "attacked mine after mine, driving off or killing the guards and setting fire to the buildings."
 At least 50 people, including those at Ludlow, were killed during the ten days of fighting between the guards and miners.
 Hundreds of state militia reinforcements were rushed to the coalfields to regain control of the situation.
 The fighting ended only after President Woodrow Wilson sent in federal troops.
 The troops disarmed both sides, displacing and often arresting the militia in the process.
 The Colorado Coalfield War produced a total death toll of approximately 75.

 The United Mine Workers of America finally ran out of money, and called off the strike on December 10, 1914.
-In the end, the strikers' demands were not met, the union did not obtain recognition, and many striking workers were replaced.
+In the end, the strikers' demands were not met, the union did not get recognition, and many striking workers were replaced.
 408 strikers were arrested, 332 of whom were indicted for murder.

 Of those present at Ludlow during the massacre, only John R. Lawson, leader of the strike, was convicted of murder, and the Colorado Supreme Court eventually overturned the conviction.
 Twenty-two National Guardsmen, including 10 officers, were court-martialed.
 While Linderfelt was found responsible for the deaths of Tikas and other strikers that exhibited execution-style injuries, he and all others were acquitted.

 An Episcopalian minister, Reverend John O. Ferris, pastored Trinity Church in Trinidad and another church in Aguilar.
 He was one of the few pastors in Trinidad permitted to search and provide Christian burials to the deceased victims of the Ludlow Massacre.